Aeroluna/LunaCoopMod/README.md

 - Added Combat Drugs passive.
 - Added KD8 Charge ability.

-What the hell were Blizzard thinking giving Reapers their structure weapon back.
-Overall the Reaper does less DPS but now they get to be funny with their grenade.
+What the hell were Blizzard thinking giving Reapers their structure weapon back for Co-op.
+Overall the Reaper does less DPS but now they get to be funny with their grenade ability.
 Get wrecked Shadow Tech.

 - Reduced Phoenix's Graviton Beam ability cooldown from 30 seconds to 0 seconds.
 - Increased Phoenix's Graviton Beam ability energy cost from 0 to 50.